shanemcw/homebridge-amazondash-MAC/README.md

 If `tcpdump` is not (yet) permitted to run by the `homebridge` user via `sudo` without a password prompt, you will see this log entry on restarting Homebridge:
 ```
-[AmazonDash-MAC] sudo: a terminal is required to read the password; either use the -S option to read from standard input or configure an askpass helper
+[AmazonDash-MAC] ERROR: additional steps are required to allow user (user name) to run tcpdump via sudo on (host name)
+[AmazonDash-MAC] ERROR: see installation documentation for next steps
 [AmazonDash-MAC] ERROR: tcpdump exited, code 1
 [AmazonDash-MAC] ERROR: tcpdump closed, code 1
 ```